void-linux/void-packages/README.md

 <a name="building-for-musl"></a>
 ### Building packages natively for the musl C library

-A native build environment is required to be able to cross compile the bootstrap packages for the musl C library; this is accomplished by installing them via `binary-bootstrap`:

-    $ ./xbps-src binary-bootstrap

-Now cross compile `base-chroot-musl` for your native architecture:

-    $ ./xbps-src -a x86_64-musl pkg base-chroot-musl
+Canonical way of building packages for same architecture but different C library is through dedicated masterdir.

-Wait until all packages are built and when ready, prepare a new masterdir with the musl packages:
+To build for x86_64-musl on glibc x86_64 system, prepare a new masterdir with the musl packages:

     $ ./xbps-src -m masterdir-x86_64-musl binary-bootstrap x86_64-musl

-Your new masterdir is now ready to build packages natively for the musl C library.
-Try:
+Your new masterdir is now ready to build packages natively for the musl C library:

-    $ ./xbps-src -m masterdir-x86_64-musl chroot
+    $ ./xbps-src -m masterdir-x86_64-musl pkg ...
-    $ ldd

-To see if the musl C dynamic linker is working as expected.

 <a name="building-base-system"></a>
 ### Building void base-system from scratch